sgrubsmyon/Weltladenkasse/README.md

     6. Scan barcode "Enter/Exit Configuration Mode" on page 1-1

 Set beeper options with codes on page 7-4 (p.
 36).

+### Datalogic QuickScan

+* First enable transmission of control characters, according to p.
+66:
+    1. Scan START bar code on p.
+67
+    2. Scan "Enable Function Key Mapping" bar code on p.
+67
+    3. Scan END bar code on p.
+67
+* Configure scanner prefix as "F3" (to gain barcode box focus for every scan) according to "manuals/scanner/qs6500-manual.pdf" (p.
+77):
+    1. Scan the START bar code (p.
+78)
+    2. Scan the SET PREFIX bar code (p.
+78)
+    3. "F2" is hex code 18 (see p.
+322), scan "1" and "8" bar codes from p.
+313
+    4. Scan the SET bar code to accept the digits scanned (p.
+78)
+    5. Scan the END bar code to exit Programming Mode (p.
+78)
+* Configure scanner suffix as "ENTER" (to submit query after every scan) according to "manuals/scanner/qs6500-manual.pdf" (p.
+77):
+    1. Scan the START bar code (p.
+78)
+    2. Scan the SET SUFFIX bar code (p.
+78)
+    3. "ENTER" is hex code 0C (see p.
+321), scan "0" and "C" bar codes from p.
+313
+    4. Scan the SET bar code to accept the digits scanned (p.
+78)
+    5. Scan the END bar code to exit Programming Mode (p.
+78)

 ## Optionally: Python scripts